bnema/Matrixified_404/README.md

 # Matrixified 404
 This is a simple Express server who render a 404 page with cool matrix (revisited) effect

-It is mostly used as a quick deploy and placeholder for a website that is under construction.
+Is it mostly used as a quick deploy and placeholder for a website that is under construction.

-This is a simple Express server that serves a 404 error page that features a cool matrix animation effect, built with HTML, CSS, and JavaScript.
-It uses [Tailwind CSS](https://tailwindcss.com/) for styling and [Font Awesome](https://fontawesome.com/) as default icon font.

 ## What it does